Nabanita29/SlidelyTask2/README.md

 # Desktop App

+HELLO :) I AM NABANITA CHATTERJEE AND THIS IS MY SUBMISSION FOR SLIDELY AI INTERNSHIP TASK!
+THANK YOU FOR THE OPPORTUNITY!

 ## Description
-SlidelyTask2 is a Windows Desktop application developed in Visual Basic using Visual Studio.
+As a part of task 2 what I have made is a Windows Desktop application developed in Visual Basic using Visual Studio.
 The application consists of forms for viewing and creating submissions with editable fields for Name, Email, Phone Number, GitHub repo link, and a stopwatch feature.

 ## Features
 - **View Submissions**: Allows users to view previously submitted forms.